 Supported with funding from EUFP7/HERA project grant Rhythm Changes: Jazz Cultures and European Identities (€1million; 2010-13), and an Arts and Humanities Research Council Connected Communities Leadership Fellowship I grant (£359,888; 2012-15).

-Shakin’ All Over: Popular Music and Disability (Ann Arbor MN: University of Michigan Press, 2013).
+Shakin’ All Over: Popular Music and Disability (Ann Arbor MN: University of Michigan Press, 2013.
+Corporealities: Discourses of Disability series.).
 Includes 32 b&w images and photographs, index.

 Supported with an Arts and Humanities Research Council Research Leave award (£39,597; 2010-11).

 Radical Gardening: Politics, Idealism & Rebellion in the Garden (London: Frances Lincoln, 2011).
 Includes 79 b&w and colour images and photographs, index.

 Publication supported with a small grant for photography permission fees from the Stanley Smith (UK) Horticultural Trust (£1,000; 2009).

 Italian translation 2017.

 Co-editor, with Christopher Williams, Michael Goddard, Neil Foxlee and Egidija Ramanauskaite.
 Subcultures and New Religious Movements in Russia and East-Central Europe (Oxford: Peter Lang, 2009).
 Cultural Identity Studies series, vol. 15.
 Includes two editors’ introductions, 15 international chapters, 16 b&w photographs, and index.

 Supported with funding from EUFP6 project, Society and Lifestyles: Towards Enhancing Social Harmonisation through Knowledge of Subcultural Communities (€1.6m; 2006-08).